zackrt/react-native-video/README.md

 color palette with contrasting colors

 profile ui

-landing screen ui, circular motif
+landing screen ui, circular motif, how many videos in the grid?

 find what would increase usership, usuably?
 Simplicity, sleek?